CityOfNewYork/patterns-scripts/readme.md

 * [Copy](src/copy) - A wrapper around the Navigator Clipboard API that creates a click to copy to clipboard button
 * [Dialog](src/dialog) - A utility for creating modal or non-modal dialogs
+* [Direction](src/direction) - A utility for setting the reading direction of the document and saves the user preference to local storage
 * [Forms](src/forms) - Form validation and other form utilities
 * [Google Translate Element](src/google-translate-element) - Custom Google Translate Selector
 * [Icons](src/icons) - Fetches an svg sprite and adds it to the DOM